s2software/codeigniter-powerful-model/README.md

 ## Installation
 Download the files from this repository and place them into the corresponding folders in your CodeIgniter project.<br>
-The extension also redefine the `CI_Loader::model` method.
+The add-in consists of a solid `MY_Model` implementation and also redefines the `CI_Loader::model` method.
 If you already have a `MY_Loader` extension, just copy the `MY_Loader::model` extended method within your extended class.

 ## Usage
 Let's make some examples with a classic `cars` table.